- Matching 401(k) contributions are the additional contributions made by employers, on top of the contributions made by employees.

 Learn More: The Average 401k Balance By Age

-Whether you’re on your first job or are thinking about retirement, here are a few considerations to keep in mind when offered an employer matching your 401k contributions.
+Whether you’re on your first job or are thinking about retirement, here are a few considerations to keep in mind when offered an employer match to your 401k contributions.

 How Much Can You Contribute?